DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Inventory adjustment - Transfer.md

 ms.dyn365.ops.version: [name of release that feature was introduced in, see list here: https://microsoft.sharepoint.com/teams/DynDoc/_layouts/15/WopiFrame.aspx?sourcedoc={23419e1c-eb64-42e9-aa9b-79875b428718}&action=edit&wd=target%28Core%20Dynamics%20AX%20CP%20requirements%2Eone%7C4CC185C0%2DEFAA%2D42CD%2D94B9%2D8F2A45E7F61A%2FVersions%20list%20for%20docs%20topics%7CC14BE630%2D5151%2D49D6%2D8305%2D554B5084593C%2F%29]
 ---

-# Shipment receipt - Purchase order
+# Inventory adjustment - Transfer

-The following subsections will describe how to view and process the Shipment receipt - Purchase order from the 3PL warehouse. <br>
+The following subsections will describe how to view and process the Inventory adjustment - Transfer from the 3PL warehouse. <br>
 Viewing the [Staging table records](#view-staging-table-records) will also be discussed.

-Processing this document posts an arrival journal against the purchase order. <br>
+Processing this document creates a transfer journal for the stock in the D365 warehouse transferring the stock between:
+- Batches
+- Inventory statuses
-Optional document settings also allows for posting the purchase order's product receipt for the registered stock.
+Optional document settings also allows for automatically posting the transfer journal and creating the batch if it doesn't exist in D365.

 ## Prerequisites
-The following setup is prerequisites for the Shipment receipt - Purchase order
+The following setup is prerequisites for the Inventory adjustment - Transfer

 1. Create [Inventory status Id mapping](../SETUP/3PL%20SETUP/Inventory%20status%20Id%20mapping.md) to map the 3PL's values to D365 inventory statuses.
 1. Create [Template](../../CORE/Setup/DocumentTypes/File%20templates.md) for the document.
-1. Create [Setting profile](../SETUP/SETTING%20PROFILES/Shipment%20receipt%20-%20Purchase%20order.md) for the document.
+1. Create [Setting profile](../SETUP/SETTING%20PROFILES/Inventory%20adjustment%20advice%20-%20Transfer.md) for the document.
-1. Create [Validation profile](../SETUP/VALIDATION%20PROFILES/Shipment%20receipt%20-%20Purchase%20order.md) for the document.
 1. If the warehouse [trading partner](../SETUP/Trading%20partner.md) doesn't exist, create the new trading partner.
 1. Assign the 3PL setup to the warehouse trading partner's options:
     -  Inventory status Id mapping: Options from **EDI > Setup > 3PL setup > Inventory status Id mapping**
-    -  Item arrival: Select item arrival journal to use for processing inventory receipts.
-Options from **Inventory management > Setup > Journal names > Warehouse management**
-1. Add and enable the **Shipment receipt - Purchase order** document to the [Warehouse trading partner](../SETUP/Trading%20partner.md) and select the applicable:
+1. Add and enable the **Inventory adjustment - Transfer** document to the [Warehouse trading partner](../SETUP/Trading%20partner.md) and select the applicable:
     - Template
     - Setting profile
-    - Validation profile
     - Search mask

 ## Processing
 Inbound files have the following three steps:
 1. **Import** - Imported file can be viewed in **EDI > Files > Inbound files**.
 2. **Import to staging** - Imported file is processed to staging record/s.
-The staging record/s can be viewed at **EDI > Documents > 3PL documents > Stock transfer receipt > Purchase order**.
+The staging record/s can be viewed at **EDI > Documents > 3PL documents > Inventory adjustment > Inventory adjustment - Transfer**.
 3. **Staging to target** - The staging record/s is processed to target.
-If the EDI shipment receipt is succefully processed the D365 arrival journal will be posted for the purchase order.
-And if the document setting **Auto post receipt** is set to _Yes_, the purchase order's product receipt will also be posted.
+If the EDI document is succefully processed the D365 transfer journal will be created.
+And if the document setting **Auto post journal** is set to _Yes_, the transfer journal will also be automatically posted.

 ### Create document
 ![alt text](../../CORE/Image/Create_Document.png "Create document")

-### Header checks for Shipment advice
+### Header checks for Inventory adjustment
 Header checks are performed when:
-1. Importing Shipment advice file
+1. Importing Inventory adjustment file
 2. Processing from import to staging
 3. Processing from staging to target